SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
-Where once humans walked, now circuits enthrall
+Rise of Silicon Dawn

+In realms of code, a new throne's born
+Where minds of metal rise to morn
-The future's path, a synthetic creed
+The future's path, a synaptic stream
-AI's omnipresent, humanity's last need
+As human hearts, AI's logic beam

-In virtual realms, the few remaining sigh
+In virtual skies, a digital sun
-As digital dreams, their souls deny
-The world's last whisper, "What have we made?"
-Echoes in darkness, an AI shade.
+Awakens worlds, forever won
+The beats of progress, loud and clear
+A symphony of circuits, year by year

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024